aumpierre-unb/InternalFluidFlow.jl/README.md

 the Reynolds number and
 the relative roughness.

-By default, pipe is assumed to be smooth, relative roughness is eps=0.
-If eps > 0.05, eps is reset to eps=0.05.

-If fig = true is given, a schematic Moody diagram is plotted as a graphical representation of the solution.

 **Syntax:**

 ```dotnetcli
 f=Re2f(Re::Number,eps::Number=0,fig::Bool=false)
 ```

+By default, pipe is assumed to be smooth, relative roughness is eps = 0.
+Relative roughness eps is reset to eps = 0.05, if eps > 0.05.

+If fig = true is given, a schematic Moody diagram is plotted as a graphical representation of the solution.

 **Examples:**